How To Build An Effective Skincare Routine With AMVital Products

 A basic effective routine needs only 3-4 products: cleanser, moisturizer, sunscreen, and one treatment product targeting your main concern.

-More products aren't necessarily better.
+More products are not necessarily better.
 Layering too many actives causes irritation and can damage your skin barrier.
-Complexity only helps if each product serves a specific, non-overlapping purpose.
+Consistency with fewer products beats an elaborate routine you will not maintain.

-Consistency with fewer products beats an elaborate routine you won't maintain.
-Start simple and add products only when you've mastered the basics.
-See the 3-step minimalist routine
+Start simple and add products only when you have mastered the basics.
+See the 3-step minimalist routine.

 Can I use turmeric products every day?

-Even sensitive skin typically tolerates daily turmeric use well—it calms inflammation rather than causing it.
+Even sensitive skin typically tolerates daily turmeric use well.
+It calms inflammation rather than causing it.

 What skincare routine is best for beginners?